DennitchGlitchie/Text-Message-Sign/README.md

   -> Creating tunnel.sh with correct permissions (chmod 777 tunnel.sh) and adding in ssh -N -R 0.0.0.0:6001:localhost:22 -i ~/.ssh/cloud_vm garges@34.127.85.102
   -> crontab -e to open the cron tab and */1 * * * * ~/tunnel.sh > tunnel.log 2>&1

+(3) Setting up how to talk to the sign

+(4) Setting up the twilio
+-Getting a phone number registered (its free between mine and the registered phone number) 12488461690